 Let little imaginations run wild at New Zealand's only castle, where the magical buildings and grounds are full of hidden places to explore.
 A great day out for the whole family, the kids will love climbing up the turret and spying the wondrous views out over the Otago Peninsula, followed by a sweet treat in the Ballroom Cafe.

 *During the school holidays kids go free with a paying adult, with no limit on the number of children, as long as they are part of the same family.

-A one-stop family entertainment destination in Mosgiel, Wal's Plant Land is an easy place to spend an entire day between the hedge maze modelled off the famed Leeds Castle maze, mini-golf, mini-train (on Sundays), real fruit ice-creams, cafe and nursery.
+A one-stop family entertainment destination in Mosgiel, Wal's Fun Land is an easy place to spend an entire day between the brand new living hedge maze modelled off the famed Leeds Castle maze, mini-golf, mini-train (on Sundays), real fruit ice-creams, cafe and plant nursery.

 Another great family-friendly option to spend half a day exploring the interactive exhibits kids can climb aboard a vintage tram or trolleybus, wander around a replica sailing ship cabin and dress up in period costume, top tip: the cafe does a great line in cheese rolls and lolly cake.